 What do this list and its results mean to travelers?
 First, its development and voting process attracted large numbers of interested travelers to amazing places around the world, some well-known (like the Colosseum in Rome), but many less so (like Petra in Jordan or Chichen Itza in Mexico).
 Second, the list helps travelers in their land or cruise trip planning efforts.
-Wouldn't you hate to plan a trip to a country and find out after the voyage that you have missed a 7Wonders' finalist?
 Although the list was announced over a decade ago, it will be relevant for many decades to come.

 - Petra in Jordan can be visited on a cruise to the Red Sea and the Middle East where the ship docks at Aqaba, Jordan.
 Ships repositioning between the Mediterranean and Asia often stopover at Petra.